Some thoughts and disagreements on The Matrix as a trans allegory

 “You have to understand, most of these people are not ready to be unplugged.
 And many of them are so inured, so hopelessly dependent on the system, that they will fight to protect it.”

 Importantly, the cis people obliviously walking around in the Matrix are not the enemy; the system is the enemy.
 There are people out there who say that Black Lives Matters is anti-white, or feminism is anti-men, and that’s obviously bullshit.
 Similarly, being a trans allegory doesn’t make The Matrix anti-cis.
-In fact, the allegory paints cis people as victims in this system too, and that — ultimately — peace comes from understanding and cooperation between trans and cis people.
+In fact, the allegory paints cis people as victims in this system too and argues that — ultimately — peace comes from understanding and cooperation between trans and cis people.

 “It is the world that has been pulled over your eyes to blind you from the truth.”